Every dollar you don't pay in taxes is a dollar added to your after-tax investment returns.

 Tax Sensitive Asset Location

 Bring us both taxable and tax-advantaged funds and we will strive to build out your investment portfolio in a tax-optimized manner.
-We put tax-inefficient funds,2 such as those with high dividends and high capital growth potential (e.g. high-yield bond, real estate, and emerging markets bond and equity funds) in your tax-advantaged accounts (e.g. IRAs & 529s) so that they can compound tax-free.
+We put tax-inefficient funds,2 such as those with high dividends and high capital growth potential (e.g. high-yield bond, real estate, and emerging markets bond and equity funds) in your tax-advantaged accounts (e.g. IRAs, HSAs, and 529s) so that they can compound tax-free.
 Your portfolio's more tax-efficient funds will be owned in your taxable accounts.
 Vanguard research (pg.
 18) has shown that properly executed asset location strategies can add up to 0.75% of additional after-tax return each year, depending on one's mix of taxable and tax-advantaged funds, marginal tax rate, and overall asset allocation.

 Tax Loss Harvesting